tonbo-io/fusio/README.md

   - [x] object_store support

 ## Credits
-- `monoio`: all core traits—buffer, read, and write—are highly inspired by it
+- `monoio`: all core traits—buffer, read, and write—are highly inspired by it.
-- `futures`: its design of abstractions and organization of several crates (core, util, etc.) to avoid coupling have influenced `fusio`'s design
+- `futures`: its design of abstractions and organization of several crates (core, util, etc.) to avoid coupling have influenced `fusio`'s design.
-- `opendal`: Compile-time poll-based/completion-based runtime switching inspires `fusio`
+- `opendal`: Compile-time poll-based/completion-based runtime switching inspires `fusio`.
-- `object_store`: `fusio` adopts S3 credential and path behaviors from it
+- `object_store`: `fusio` adopts S3 credential and path behaviors from it.